-If you’ll pardon the pun, blocking was always a mental block for me.
-For years I just went lalalalalalala whenever a pattern mentioned blocking and studiously ignored that part.
+If you’ll pardon the pun, blocking my crochet projects was always a mental block for me.
+For years I just went lalalalawhenever a pattern mentioned blocking and studiously ignored it.

 What is blocking?